darrenks/atlas/README.md

     ──────────────────────────────────
     3

-Syntax is also like a calculator, left to right.
+Syntax is also like a calculator, left to right with no precedence.

-    2*3+4
+    4+2*3
     ──────────────────────────────────
-    10
+    18

 1-arg operators go on the right.